Axonius/axonius_api_client/docs/main/usage_cli/common_options/export.rst

    Overwrite -xf / --export-file if it exists.

    If a file exists and this flag is not supplied, the CLI will not overwrite the file and exit with an error.

+.. option:: -xd , --export-delim

+   When using -xt / --export-format ``csv``, change the default delimiter used for multi-value cells.

+   The default delimiter for multi-value cells is ``\n``.